-At the console prompt, type, 1 snode -A1 to determine the host name for the Remote Supervisor Adapter (RSA) card and the service processor name associated with the node.
+At the console prompt, type, 1snode -1 to determine the host name for the Remote Supervisor Adapter (RSA) card and the service processor name associated with the node.
 At the console prompt, telnet, use SSH, or open a Web browser to connect to the RSA card using the host name, and select View Log.